4702chahat/Rock-Vs-Mine/README.md

 Creating a predictive system involves several steps, including data preprocessing, building the logistic regression model, training the model, evaluating its performance, and making predictions.
 Here's a detailed approach to building a sonar rock vs. mine predictive system using logistic regression:

 ### Step 1: Data Collection
 - Obtain the dataset.
-For this example, we will use the "Sonar, Mines vs. Rocks" dataset from the UCI Machine Learning Repository.
+For this example, we will use the "Sonar, Mines vs. Rocks" dataset from Kaggle.

 ### Step 2: Data Preprocessing
 1. **Load the Data:**